jouni-kantola/learning-wpo/README.md

 1. 🙇 Use `requestAnimationFrame` (start of the frame) instead of `setTimeout` or `setInterval` (some point in the frame) for visual changes.
 2. 💁 Avoid forced synchronous layouts ("layout thrashing").
 Batch style reads together, to reuse the previous frame's layout values.
 Once calculations are performed, then perform writes.
 3. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
 This may require status indicators to clearly signal a long running process.
+4. 😴 Input handlers are scheduled before `requestAnimationFrame` (`rAF`).
+If style writes are done in input handlers and then read in `rAF` this causes layout trashing.
+To not block the compositor thread, batch changes together by debouncing to next `rAF` callback.
-4. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.
+5. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.

 ## CSS optimization

 1. Don't focus on CSS as a bottle neck when it comes to selectors, but prefer more specific selectors to affect as few elements as possible when style calculations are applied.
+2. In animations, prefer `transform` (and/or `opacity`) to avoid both _Layout_ and _Paint_.
-2. Layer compositioning can be utilized to improve performance, to affect fewer elements in animations. `will-change: transform` or `transform: translateZ(0)` promotes a layer.
+3. GPU acceleration via layer compositioning can be utilized to improve performance. `will-change: transform` or `transform: translateZ(0)` promotes a layer, and thereby reduces paint areas (and affects fewer elements) in animations.
 Use with care and profile to check the overhead doesn't actually decrease performance.

 ## Debug tooling